 1965 – relocation to Mauritsstraat

 The building on the Stationsstraat in Koog aan de Zaan felt cramped due to lack of space.
 With the move to Mauritsstraat, Laco was back in Zaandam!

 The clientele was expanded, which included organizations such as Stork Hengelo, Verolme, Shell but also Hoogovens (nowadays Tata), which is still a highly valued customer.
 Organizations from the oil and gas industry and shipbuilding quickly found their way to Zaandam.
-Special tools from Laco Gereedschappen found their way abroad even then and it was at that time that exports originated to all European countries, Japan and the United States of America.
+Special tools from Laco Gereedschappen found their way abroad even then and it was at that time that exports originated to all European countries, Japan, Pakistan, South Africa and the United States of America.

 1971 – Zaandam company in Silver and celebrates 25th anniversary